eliooooooo/DocMyFiles/README.md

 1. Clone the repository from GitHub.
 2. Run `npm install` to install the required dependencies.
-3. Set up your `.env` file with the necessary environment variables.
+3. Set up your `.env` file with the necessary environment variables (OPENAI_API_KEY).
+4. Clone your project into the `project` directory.
-4. Run the application using `node your_script.js`.
+5. Run the application using `node your_script.js`.

 ## Usage